sirtimbly/plaintexttaskmenu/README.md

 `npm install`

-From this directory run the application with this command, the one and only argument specifies which directory to scan.
+From this directory run the application with this command,

 `electron index.js ~/Dropbox/directory/with/taskpaper/files/`

+that first command line argument specifies which directory to scan.

 You can change many options inside index.js